Children with Cancer are at Increased Risk for Bullying in School

 So what can be done?

 There is some evidence suggesting that children are more accepting of peers with cancer if they are educated about the disease.
-Telling healthy children about cancer may seem intimidating - issues of sickness, life, and death spark complicated feelings.
-However, most children will likely meet a peer with cancer by the time they complete their schooling, and it is better to provide accurate information.
+Telling healthy children about cancer may seem intimidating.
+However, most children will likely meet a child with cancer, and it is better to provide accurate information.
 Adults know that cancer is not contagious or caused by misbehavior, but children may not.
-So, what are some things healthy children should know about cancer?
+So, what should healthy children know about cancer?

 -Cancer is a sickness of our body's cells.
 All of us have cells that grow and regrow, but sometimes the cells grow too much or too fast.
 That's what cancer is.